Canonical does a solid job of live patching, but is it worth the relatively high fees? Besides, what about your other Linux distributions?

 Ready To Learn More about Switching to KernelCare?

 If you’re already using Livepatch, you can effortlessly switch to KernelCare, bringing all your Linux distributions under a single live patching remit.
 Installing KernelCare is simple, all you need to do is to run a short script on the command line interface – no more difficult than enabling Canonical Livepatch.

 Just like when you install the Livepatch tool, KernelCare simply runs in the background, never disrupting your operation.
 Thanks to KernelCare’s persistent patching methodology that single script is all you need to virtually eliminate patching-related restarts – unlike the Livepatch service on Ubuntu, which requires occasional restarts.

-On the other hand, if you don’t need all the frills of an Ubuntu Advantage subscription, then using KernelCare could mean significant savings.
-Rely on a variety of Linux distributions – and not just Ubuntu?
+On the other hand, if you don’t need all the frills of an Ubuntu Pro subscription, then using KernelCare could mean significant savings.
+Relying on a variety of Linux distributions – and not just Ubuntu?
 Livepatch won’t cover your non-Ubuntu machines and you can’t force Livepatch to work on RHEL, for example.
 You should also consider KernelCare if the Livepatch requirements for occasional restarts cause problems with your workloads and if you need to reduce downtime.